fastapi/sqlmodel/docs/tutorial/create-db-and-table.md

 {* ./docs_src/tutorial/create_db_and_table/tutorial001_py310.py ln[1:16] hl[1,14] *}

-You should normally have a single **engine** object for your whole application and re-use it everywhere.
+You should normally have a single **engine** object for your whole application and reuse it everywhere.

 /// tip